lennartkramer1988/kata-python/README.md

-# kata-python
+# 1. Setup

+If you already have Python, pip and virtual environments set up you can skip this step.

-# Verify if you have python 3 installed
+## Verify if you have python 3 installed

 You can try both `python --version` or `python3 --version`

-## Download and Install python 3
+### Download and Install python 3

 1. You can find a [Python 3.10](https://www.python.org/downloads/release/python-3100/) download suitable for your system.
 2. Using homebrew on a MacOS system `brew install python`

-## Install the python package manager pip
+### Install the python package manager pip
 This is the package manager used for python (like maven or gradle)
 1.  `python3 -m pip install -U --force-reinstall pip`

-# Setting up virtual environment and installing dependencies
+## Setting up virtual environment and installing dependencies

 To prevent packages / project dependencies from being installed for all your projects a virtual environment is required.
 This virtual environment is a fresh python install with no other libraries installed.
 This helps prevent version conflicts between your projects (project A might use version 1 and project B might use version 2 of the same library)

-## Steps
+### Steps

 1. Install virtualenv with the pip package manager `pip install virtualenv`
 2. verify your installation `virtualenv --version`